1408 (film): Plot

-Theatrical ending

-This is the default ending of the theatrical release and its theatrical release DVD.

 Mike is rescued from the room by firefighters and he reconciles with Lily, though she is skeptical of his experience.
-She finds a box of Mike's possessions that were rescued from 1408 and Mike takes the damaged mini-cassette recorder from it, saying: "Sometimes you can't get rid of bad memories.
-You've just got to live with them."
-Mike briefly tampers with the recorder, making it work again.
+She finds a box of Mike's possessions that were rescued from 1408 and Mike takes the damaged mini-cassette recorder from it.
+He briefly tampers with the recorder, making it work again.
 Suddenly, they both hear Katie's voice coming from it, confirming Mike's account.

-An alternative version of this ending has the same events but Lily does not acknowledge hearing Katie's voice on the tape and only Mike's reaction is shown.